-1
+considered a non compliant

 considered a non-compliant

-factor if no statistics are published.
+factor if no statistics are

+published.
+N CDC C II

 Excluded Assess the lists of excluded No excluded CRS, Section

-accounts VIII.C.17

-accounts (e.g. estate and · · · accounts VIII.C.17
+accounts (e.g. accounts, and require accounts VIII.C.17

-escrow publication of statistics on the accounts and values
+estate and publication of statistics on

+escrow the accounts and values

 accounts) held by these excluded

-accounts accounts.
+accounts.
 Absence of

 statistics should be

 considered a non-compliant

 factor.

-Due diligence a nd reportable information
+Due diligence au nd reportable information

 Pre-AML Require publication of There are no CRS Handbook,

 accounts statistics on accounts and accounts that page 53 and

 values held by accounts not have not been Commentaries,

 subject to AML/KYC.
 It subject to page 113

 should be considered a non- AMĽ/KYC.

-compliant factor or at least a
+compliant factor or at least a ,

 risk factor if many of such

 "old" accounts are available.

 Absence of statistics should

 be considered a non-

 compliant factor.

 No TIN -It should be considered a All countries CRS Handbook,

 risk factor if a country does issue TINs and page 72 and

 not issue TINs or if it does require their Commentaries,

 not require its FIs to collect FIs to collect page 96

-TINs from their account holders. them.
+TINs from their account them.

-noiders.
+holders.

 All countries

 publish

--Publish statistics on the •
+-Publish statistics on the statistics on

 accounts and values held by the accounts

 accounts without a TIN. and values

 Absence of statistics should held by

 be considered a non- accounts

 compliant factor without a TIN

 Account It should be considered a Account Commentaries,

 balance offset non-compliant factor if a balance page 98.

 against loans jurisdiction allows balance cannot be

 and other accounts to be netted or off- offset against

 liabilities set against loans and other loans and

 liabilities. other liabilities

 Enforcement: -It should be considered a Prison CRS, Section

 sanctions non-compliance factor if a sentences and IX.5 and

 jurisdiction does not have multiplier fines Commentaries,

 effective enforcement are available page 211.

-penalties for any case of as sanctions
+penalties for any case of as sanctions F390

 non-compliance with any against cases

+I non compliance with any against cases

 CRS provision.
-Penalties for grave or deliberate cases of non-compliance or any conduct that frustrates the purposes of the CRS should not be limited to fixed fines but should consider multipliers of the amounts being unreported (if applicable) and include the potential for prison sentences. compliance with CRS provisions Statistics on the frequency and number of audits, and -Assess and publish statistics on the frequency and types of audits, both on- site and others, and on the number of penalties imposed, describing value of the fine and prison sentence.
+Penalties for grave or deliberate cases of non-compliance or any conduct that frustrates the purposes of the CRS should not be limited to fixed fines but should consider multipliers of the amounts being unreported (if applicable) and include the potential for prison compliance with CRS provisions Statistics on the frequency and number of audits, and -Assess and publish statistics on the frequency and types of audits, both onsite and others, and on the number of penalties imposed, describing value of the fine and prison sentence.